-- Not-for-profit organizations - Civil society/non-governmental organizations - Think tanks - Public and private educational institutions - Public International Organizations and Governmental institutions
+- Not-for-profit organizations, including think tanks, civil society/nongovernmental organizations and alumni associations - Public and private educational institutions

 For-profit entities, even those that may fall into the categories listed above, are not eligible to apply for this NOFO.
 Organizations may sub-contract with other entities, but only one, non-profit, non-governmental entity can be the prime recipient of the award.
 When sub-contracting with other entities, the responsibilities of each entity must be clearly defined in the proposal.
 For more information on the difference between sub-contract and sub-recipient, please refer to 2 CFR 200.331.